 Creating a DSPy Signature

-Most LLM orchestration frameworks, like LangChain and LLaMA-Index, advise you to prompt the language models explicitly.
-Eventually, we need to tweak or optimize the prompts to achieve better results.
-However, writing and managing large prompts can be quite messy.
+Most LLM orchestration frameworks, like LangChain and llama-index, advise you to prompt the language models explicitly.
+Eventually, we need to tweak or optimize the prompts several times to achieve better results.
+However, writing and managing large prompts can be pretty messy.

-The main purpose of DSPy is to shift the entire prompting process to a more programmatic paradigm.
-Signatures in DSPy allow you to specify how the language model’s input and output behavior should be.
+The primary purpose of DSPy is to shift the prompting process to a more programmatic paradigm.
+Signatures in DSPy allow you to specify how the language model’s input and output behaviour should be.

 The Field names inside a Signature have a semantic significance.
-This means each field that represents a role (for example: question or answer or sql_query) defines that prompt variable and what the variable is about.
+Each field that represents a role (for example: question or answer or sql_query) defines that prompt variable and what the variable is about.
 More explained below in an example.

 For this example, we will try to understand class-based DSPy Signatures.
 You can learn more about Signatures in the official documentation.